-Ovation Fertility’s advanced, state-of-the-art labs use the process of vitrification for egg freezing.
-This “flash freezing” method prevents ice crystals (that can destroy the egg’s cellular structure) from forming.
+Ovation’s advanced, state-of-the-art IVF laboratories use the process of vitrification for egg freezing.
+This “flash freezing” method prevents ice crystals, which can destroy the egg’s cellular structure, from forming.

-When the woman is ready to start a family, her eggs will be thawed, fertilized and transferred to her uterus during the IVF process.
+When the woman is ready to start a family, her eggs will be thawed and fertilized, and any resulting embryos can be transferred to her uterus during the IVF process.

 When Choosing Egg Freezing: Make the Right Choice

-When choosing egg freezing, it’s important to choose a leading company like Ovation Fertility™ with experienced partner physicians, embryologists and scientists.
+When choosing egg freezing, it’s important to choose a leading company such as Ovation, with experienced partner physicians, embryologists and scientists.

 The American Society of Reproductive Medicine (ASRM) urges women to ask very specific questions of the facility that they choose for egg freezing.
 They should ask not only about the level of experience with the process, but also about the success rates that they have achieved in their own programs.
 For example, they should specifically ask how many babies have been born from eggs frozen at their facility.